MikeKash/SimonGame/README.md

-# SimonGame
+# Online version of Simon Game.

-Online version of Simon Game.
+Completed project available here:

 Goal of this project was to get a better grip on jQuery framework and Javascript logic in general.